• Skip to primary navigation

 Crime Rates and Safety

-Crime in South Korea is generally low compared to other countries, with particularly low violent crime rates and rare incidents involving tourists.
+Crime in South Korea is generally very low compared to other countries, with particularly low violent crime rates and rare incidents involving tourists.

 Although petty theft, such as pickpocketing, exists, it can be avoided with standard precautions like keeping valuables secure and being aware of one’s surroundings, especially in crowded tourist areas.